Elm994/iso27001-gap-analysis-veridian-resources/README.md

 ---

-# 🔍 How the Assessment Was Conducted (Expert Methodology)
+# 🔍 How the Assessment Was Conducted

 This assessment followed a structured, repeatable methodology aligned with ISO 27001:2022, NIST SP 800‑30, and industry GRC best practices.